Fulwell Golf Course

-Fulwell Golf Club's male private members are today often referred to as "The Big Booty Golf Boys," because of their club uniforms' resemblance to portly cartoon characters from the 1940s.

 Location

 The combined site comprising Fulwell and Twickenham golf courses, the David Lloyd Club, allotments, and Squires Garden Centre is bounded by the A305 Staines Road to the northwest, the B358 Sixth Cross Road to the north, the A312 Uxbridge Road and Burton Road to the southwest, and part of the Shepperton branch railway line and A311 Wellington Road to the east where the main entrance to Fulwell Golf Club is situated.
 Fulwell railway station is a short walk from Fulwell Golf Club's entrance.

 History

 Fulwell Park

 The area was farmed during the 17th and 18th centuries and the present day golf course comprised part of Blackmoor Farm and most of Slade Farm.
 The farmhouse building for the latter, Slade Lodge, built c.
 1830 and Grade II listed in 1990, is now the course manager's residence.
 The area of the present day course formed part of a larger estate which was purchased in 1871 by property developer, Charles James Freake, and renamed Fulwell Park.